SeaQL/seaql.github.io/SeaORM/docs/08-advanced-query/02-conditional-expression.md

 ## Nested Condition

-The `add` method can also take another conditional expression.
-By doing this, we can construct complex nested conditions flexibly.
+The `add` method can also take another conditional expression, allowing us to construct complex nested conditions easily.
+There is no superfluous parentheses `((((` cluttering the query, because SeaQuery respects operator precedence when injecting them.

 ```rust
 assert_eq!(